getAlby/lightning-browser-extension/README.md

 - [Firefox Nightly](https://alby-releases-public.s3.eu-central-1.amazonaws.com/alby-firefox-nightly-master.xpi) - best to install it as a temporary add-on as discussed in the "Load extension into browser" section
 - [Chrome Nightly](https://alby-releases-public.s3.eu-central-1.amazonaws.com/alby-chrome-nightly-master.zip) - go to `chrome://extensions/`, enable "Developer mode" (top right) and drag & drop the file in the browser

+(Note: You might need to reconfigure your wallet after installing new versions)

 ## Architecture Idea

 ![architecture](/doc/ln-browser-architecture.png)